Package 'nanonext'

 Description

-Returns the versions of the ‘libnng’ and ‘libmbedtls’ libraries used.
+Returns the versions of the ‘libnng’ and ‘libmbedtls’ libraries used by the package.

 Usage